sohamsb/icu-mortality-prediction/README.md

 Trained 27 models using combinations of class imbalance strategies.

 Focused on maximizing **recall** to ensure accurate identification of at-risk patients, minimizing false negatives.

+## Outcomes

+***Best Model Performance***

+The Multi-Layer Perceptron (MLP) neural network with SMOTENC was our top performer, with the following stats :-

+Accuracy: 92.71%
+Recall: 90.18% (critical for identifying at-risk patients)
+Precision: 94.57%
+F1-Score: 92.32%
+ROC AUC: 98.5%
+PR AUC: 98.37%